lukas-krecan/JsonUnit/README.md

 slightly different.

 ## <a name="assertj"></a>AssertJ integration
 This is brand new API which combines power of JsonUnit and AssertJ.
-Use this, if you like AssertJ or lunet assertions.
+Use t if you like AssertJ or fluent assertions.

 ```java